 The first column tells students what to read.
-These are things that are probably already at home.
+So these are things that are probably already at home.
 You could even find and print some of the items from the Internet (recipe, comic strip, a menu etc.).

 If you want to recommend some books to check out from the library, check out this giant list of my favorite books to read aloud!